4.5.1 Harmonic Sets

 DC) all represent the same harmonic set of points.
 The points that are

-diagonal points of the quadrangle are listed first and the two conjugate points
+diagonal points of the complete quadrangle are listed first and the two conjugate points

 are listed second.